ddekerf/enigma-machine/EnigmaMachine.Domain/README.md

 ```

 Notes:
-- `EnigmaMachineFactory.CreateEnigmaI` expects parameters for rotors/rings/positions in right‑to‑left order.
+- `EnigmaMachineFactory.CreateEnigmaI` expects parameters for rotors/rings/positions in right‑to‑left order (fast/rightmost first).
 The example reverses left‑to‑right strings to match this.
 - All processing uses uppercase internally; decrypted outputs will be uppercase.
 - Provide a proper `IReflector` (like Reflector B) for historically accurate behavior.